ember-fastboot/ember-cli-head/README.md

 If you care to read more about the details of render please see the PR that introduced these changes https://github.com/ronco/ember-cli-head/pull/37

 But for now, if you are upgrading to 0.4.x, you simply need to add `<HeadLayout />` component to your application wide template.

-If you make use of this mode the content of `<head>` will be the static FastBoot rendered content through the life of your App.

 ## Contributing